FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/dmz_and_firewalls_about/secure_relay_about.md

 ## Physical connections

-The following figure illustrates the physical connections established between the DMZ and the protected zone using the <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> solution.
+The following figure illustrates the physical connections established between the DMZ and the protected zone using the {{< Gateway/securerelayname  >}} solution.

 <img src="/Images/Gateway/XSR_ArchiConnections.png" class="maxWidth" />